TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 **Host Trigger Mode:** The firmware waits until a command has been triggered through the interface by the host application.

-**Periodic CMP/CAP Mode:** The firmware monitors the configured IEP compare/capture event and sets the host trigger bit when the event occurs, automatically initiating Nikon transactions at regular intervals.
+**Periodic CMP/CAP Mode:** The firmware monitors the configured IEP compare/capture event and sets the host trigger bit when the event occurs, automatically initiating BiSS-C transactions at regular intervals.

 Upon detecting trigger, first it checks whether the clock frequency has changed and if yes, it re-estimates the processing delay for the new clock frequency.